lush9516/Analytic_Projects/COVID-19 Analysis/README.md

 To further verify our findings from a more comprehensive perspective, we bulit linear regression model to quantitatively measure these factors' impact on infection and death rates.

-In the end, we reach the conclusion that social distancing, education level, aging level in one area may have great impact on the spread of COVID-19 virus and made corresponding recommendations based on the results.
+In the end, we reach the conclusion that gathering ban, education level, aging level in one area may have great impact on the spread of COVID-19 virus and made corresponding recommendations based on the results.

 ## Data Preparation
 ### Data Source